-Knives, Saws, and Axes: While knives are not required for any portion of the program, the staff acknowledges that pocketknives are often an integral part of the outdoor Scouting experience.
+Knives, Saws, and Axes: While knives are only required for a limited portion of the program, the staff acknowledges that pocketknives are often an integral part of the outdoor Scouting experience.
 These tools may be used only in campsites and program areas.
 All carriers of pocketknives must carry a current Whittling Chip card, which must be produced when requested by a staff member.
 Sheath knives are not permitted at camp.
-Proper axe-yards and Whittling Chip rules should be followed.
+Proper axe-yards and Whittling Chip rules must be followed.